Skip to Main Content Jump to Main Content

 Regardless of what county conservation district you fall under, they each operate with a similar purpose and mission: to coordinate assistance from public and private, local, state and federal sources to conserve natural resources and promote a healthy environment.

-Conservation districts stand as a middleman between state and federal conservation groups and the environmental regulations that communities benefit from.
+Conservation districts stand as a middleman between state and federal conservation groups and the environmental regulations that benefit communities.
 Besides their regulatory responsibility, county conservation districts also help funnel state and federal support services to our communities.

 “Partnerships are the key to success in local environmental stewardship,” explains Joshua Longmore, Executive Director for Luzerne Conservation District.
 “Conservation districts often function as the hub that brings together individuals, other agencies, organizations, and resources to achieve shared conservation goals.”